 There is significant evidence that shows that the use of cigarettes and other products containing tobacco is harmful.
 Not only is it bad for your overall health, but smoking is directly linked to the onset of gum disease.

 According to the CDC, smoking weakens your immune system which means your body has trouble fighting off a gum infection.
 In addition, your gums are not able to heal as quickly after being damaged.

-Visiting our office for a teeth cleaning every 6 months or as often as directed is important for multiple reasons.
-For one, these checkup appointments allow for our dentist to catch any possible issues and advice on proper brushing or flossing techniques.
+Visiting our Portage dental office for a teeth cleaning every 6 months or as often as directed is important for multiple reasons.
+For one, these checkup appointments allow for Dr. Paul to catch any possible issues and advice on proper brushing or flossing techniques.
 They also provide your teeth with a professional cleaning that can’t be accomplished at home.

 That’s right, preventing gum disease isn’t all up to your oral hygiene habits.
 It also involves watching what you eat on a daily basis.
 Try consuming a variety of fruits, vegetables, nuts, protein, and whole grains.
 Foods containing vitamin C and vitamin D have also been shown to help bleeding gums and offer anti-inflammatory benefits.

 Sugary foods do not have to be avoided entirely, but they should be consumed in moderation and followed up by brushing and flossing at the end of the day.

 Our Portage, MI, family dentist can provide additional advice on how to avoid the onset of gum related infections or help treat your current gum disease.
 Call Courtside Dental at (269) 327-1011 to request an appointment.